 Title Deed: Ownership of a Completed Property

 A title deed is issued by Dubai Land Department once a property has been physically completed, registered, and handed over to the owner.
 It is the freehold (or leasehold) ownership document.
+It is the single most authoritative record of who owns a specific unit or plot in Dubai, and it is what a court, a bank, or a future buyer will ultimately rely on.
 With a title deed in your name you:

 - Own the property outright (subject to mortgage if financed)